 Chelle's expert tip: All American breaks the sports bar mold with an impressive and varied wine list with bottles up to $1,500.

-This has an obvious appeal to Boston expats, snowbirds and tourists, and it's not the only sports bar in the region that packs in Boston fans, thanks to the close proximity of the Boston Red Sox spring training facility in Fort Myers.
-The true bar flies populate the outdoor bar and beer garden, indoor is for people who want to order off the extensive menu while they drink their beer and watch the game.
-Of course there's New England clam chowder on the menu, plus a slew of bar food dishes wuch as wings and burgers.
-The white truffle mac and cheese and chicken pot pie are signature.
+This has an obvious appeal to Boston expats, snowbirds and tourists.
+It's not the only sports bar in the region that packs in Boston fans, thanks to the close proximity of the Boston Red Sox spring training facility in Fort Myers.
+The true bar-flies populate the outdoor bar and beer garden, indoor is for people who want to order off the extensive menu while they drink their beer and watch the game.
+Of course, there's New England clam chowder on the menu, plus a slew of bar food dishes such as wings and burgers.
+The white truffle mac and cheese and chicken pot pie are signatures.
 Nearly 50 different beers on tap and in bottles earn the place the "beer" in its name, including three rotating draft beers.

 Recommended for Sports Bars because: Sports televisions indoors and out - including a billboard-sized screen inside - broadcast all the games and races.